-- does not distract, cause embarrassment or give rise to misunderstanding - is absent of any political or otherwise contentious slogans - is not considered to be discriminatory - is compliant with professional standards
+- promotes a positive and professional image - is appropriate to their role - is not likely to be viewed as offensive, revealing, or sexually provocative - does not distract, cause embarrassment or give rise to misunderstanding - is absent of any political or otherwise contentious slogans - is not considered to be discriminatory - is compliant with professional standards - in online engagement, is similar to the clothing they would wear on a normal school day

-- be aware of and understand the school's relevant policies, e.g. rewarding positive behaviour and the giving and receiving of gifts - ensure that gifts received or given in situations which may be misconstrued are declared and recorded - generally, only give gifts to an individual child as part of an agreed reward system - where giving gifts other than as above, ensure that these are of insignificant value and given to all pupils equally - ensure that all selection processes which concern children and young people are fair and that wherever practicable these are undertaken and agreed by more than one member of staff - ensure that they do not behave in a manner which could be construed as showing favouritism to or discrimination against criteria and subject to scrutiny.
+- be aware of and understand the school's relevant policies, e.g. rewarding positive behaviour and the giving and receiving of gifts - ensure that gifts received or given in situations which may be misconstrued are declared and recorded - generally, only give gifts to an individual child as part of an agreed reward system - where giving gifts other than as above, ensure that these are of insignificant value and given to all pupils equally either to bribe or groom9.
+It might also be perceived that a 'favour' of some kind is expected in return.